t-edson/conSock/README.md

 The event OnFrameReady is trigered every time a Frame is received.

-The state of the connection can be read in the field client.state and in server.State.
+The state of the connection can be read in the field "client.State" and in "server.State".
 This state can be:

 * cecCONNECTING
 * cecCONNECTED